 A great benefit of regular maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
 These tasks are key for two reasons: a cleaner HVAC system will run more efficiently and it will send cleaner air throughout your home.
-When your HVAC system is nasty, the dirt and dust that filters inside system can be spread with heated and cooled air as it is distributed to your vents.
+When your HVAC system is dirty, the dirt and dust that filters inside system can be spread with heated and cooled air as it is distributed to your vents.
 This means your family is constantly breathing in contaminated air because your HVAC system is not well-maintained.
 Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for better comfort and health.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces are likely to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
+Many furnaces are likely to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
 If your furnace uses a humidifier to sustain a comfortable level of humidity throughout the winter, your system calls for regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
 Chat with your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
-In many cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is unnecessary.
-Ensuring your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.
+In many cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is not needed.
+Making certain your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.

 You and your family deserve a safe, healthy, and comfortable home.
-Learn how your HVAC system affects indoor comfort by reading through a number of other articles we have on our blog.
+Learn how your HVAC system affects indoor comfort by comb through a number of other articles we have on our blog.
 If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 613-707-2421 or schedule an appointment online.